Security & trust

 Sites authenticate with their own keys, separated by scope: a telemetry key for read/report traffic and a remote key for privileged actions.
 Compromising one site’s key never grants access to another, and keys can be rotated or revoked from Central.

 All traffic between your sites, the dashboard, and Central runs over TLS.
-Sensitive values (API keys, integration secrets) are encrypted at rest, not stored in plaintext.
+Per-site keys are scoped, rotatable, and revocable from Central; billing and third-party integration tokens are encrypted at rest.

 Verified, recoverable backups

-Backups travel over encrypted (TLS) connections and are kept in secure cloud storage.
-Each transfer is integrity-signed, and backups are restore-tested rather than assumed good — downloaded only through short-lived, signed URLs, never from a public, guessable location.
+Backups travel over encrypted (TLS) connections and are kept in secure cloud storage, encrypted at rest by the provider.
+Each upload is SHA-256-verified and re-checked for integrity in storage — downloaded only through short-lived, signed URLs, never from a public, guessable location.

 Least-privilege access